junjuewang/eatInNEU/README.md

   A website for you to find a place to eat in Northeastern University.

   This is my CS5610 course project.
 Sometimes it is very difficult for people to pick up the place to eat.
-When I first came NEU, I had a terrible experience.
-I ate Subway for nearly a whole semester, just because it's close to the classroom.
-The reason why I don't have time to chose another is, I wasted all the time thinking about what to eat :( <br />
+When I first came to NEU, I had a terrible experience.
+I've been eating Subway for nearly a whole semester, just because it's close to the classroom.
+The reason why I don't have time to chose other place is that I wasted all the time thinking about what to eat :( <br />
   So I decided to develop my own website, to help you decide what to eat easily.
-Simply pick up the category, eatInNEU will list the Top3 venues for you to go!
+Simply pick up the category, eatInNEU will list the Top 3 venues for you to go!

   <h3>Highlights</h3>
   -------------------